rajujnvgupta/animation/README.md

 # ############################## API END POINT DOCUMENTATION ##################################################

+ # (get method to render to upload page)
+/upload

 # (POST method) upload end point to upload fbx file on server to /public/models/  path
-/upload
+/upload/upload

 # (GET method) convert fbx_file which is on path /public/models/ into glb then render to UI.
 GLB file path /public/export_glb
 /convert?fbxfile_name=Curved_Plane.fbx  //this for fbx to glb conversion api and then render